sdupland/bloc6_Projet_final/README.md

 1) Get raw data and create our dataset by feature engineering

-Raw data were got via a yahoo finance api (yfinance) over a period of 5 years (daily basis, 5 features collected :open, high, low, close, volume).
+Raw data were gotten via a yahoo finance api (yfinance) over a period of 5 years (daily basis, 5 features collected :open, high, low, close, volume).

 We add around :
 - 70 features based on technical indicators (RsI, Bollinger Bands) calculted from raw data,
 - calendar features (month, day etc.)
-- and targets value (close price of the next day for example if we want to make prediction at this horizon of time
+- and targets value (close price of the next day for example if we want to make prediction at this horizon of time)

 We made a first feature selection in order to eliminate those who had the lower correlation coefficient.